HP Metrics & Evaluation

-Skip Navigation LinksDCPH-A Home / Organization / Health Promotion & Wellness / Public Health Assessment Division
+Skip Navigation LinksDCPH-A Home / Organization / Health Promotion & Wellness / HP Metrics & Evaluation

-The Public Health Assessment Division within the U.S. Army Public Health Center (APHC) offers program evaluation services to support the optimal functioning, effectiveness, impact, and relevance of the Defense Health Agency.
+The HP Metrics & Evaluation (HPME) Branch within the Department of Defense (DoD) offers program evaluation services to support the optimal functioning, effectiveness, impact, and relevance of the Defense Health Agency (DHA).

-The Public Health Assessment Division (PHAD) is a recognized expert in public health program evaluation within the Department of Defense.
+HPME is a recognized expert in public health program evaluation within the DoD.

 We are comprised of more than 20 highly-skilled scientists and analysts trained in public health, behavior change, evaluation, measurement, statistics, survey design and development, qualitative methods, psychology, and community-based participatory research.

-We use a wide variety of available evaluation methods to execute evaluation projects to assure the effectiveness, efficiency, and relevance of public health programs, policies, and initiatives in support of the Department of Defense.
+We use a wide variety of available evaluation methods to execute evaluation projects to assure the effectiveness, efficiency, and relevance of public health programs, policies, and initiatives in support of the DoD.

 Our Vision

-The PHAD strives to be the Department of Defense's leading expert in, and advocate for, comprehensive evaluation promoting evidence-driven public health practice.
+HPME strives to be the DoD's leading expert in, and advocate for, comprehensive evaluation promoting evidence-driven public health practice.

 Our Mission

-The PHAD advocates for, builds capacity for, and provides comprehensive program evaluation services to inform evidence-driven public health decision-making within the Defense Health Agency and improve programs, policies, and environments for the Department of Defense.
+HPME advocates for, builds capacity for, and provides comprehensive program evaluation services to inform evidence-driven public health decision-making within the DHA and improve programs, policies, and environments for the DoD.

 Our Core Values

-At our core, the PHAD is focused on Action-oriented and Transparent evaluation practice.
+At our core, HPME is focused on Action-oriented and Transparent evaluation practice.
 We also strive for all we do to be rooted in SCIENCE.

 A. T.